micahmelling/diabetes-analysis/readme.md

 # Predict Readmission Rates

 # EDA
-Data is stored in intended to be stored in the data directory.
+Data is intended to be stored in the data directory.
 The data is fairly clean, but we need to ensure that variables are cast to the correct type.
 We also need to improve the categorical coding of certain variables.
-From EDA, we say a moderate connection to the chosen target of "readmitted".
-We opted to turn this into a binary variable.
+From EDA, we see a moderate connection to the chosen target of "readmitted".
+We opted to turn this into a binary variable for modeling.
+We mostly relied on statistical correlations (mutual information) to get a quick feel for important variables.
 For computational purposes, only certain variables were chosen to be able to train models in the allotted amount of time.
-Overall, we were aware of feature leakage and chose to stick with seemingly "safe" features when subsetting.
+Overall, we were aware of feature leakage and chose to stick with seemingly "safe" features when subsetting data.

 # Modeling
+Our modeling problem was to predict the likelihood of readmission.

 We used hyperopt to predict the probability of readmission.
 We trained a single random forest classification model, though our set up allows us to easily add models.
 Consequently, this is the model that was put into the API.
 We optimized the model for calibrated predictions, and it appeared to do solidly given the time constraints on training.
 In the future,